 Q: When is camp?

-A: Camp will be held the week of June 7th 2021 with a mandatory parent meeting on Sunday June 6th at 5:00pm at Alpharetta’s City Hall.
+A: Camp will be held one week during the summer of 2022; with a mandatory parent meeting on Sunday the day before camp starts at 5:00pm at Alpharetta’s City Hall.
 A camper MUST be able to attend all five days of our camp in order attend camp.
 If you cannot attend all five days please let Officer Elfreth or Clay know ASAP.

 Q: What do I bring to camp?

 A: A bicycle (by the fourth day of camp), properly fitting helmet, water bottle with water.

 Check out this link to find the right bike and helmet for your rider: https://icanshine.org/wp-content/uploads/dlm_uploads/2019/07/Selecting-the-Right-Bike-and-Helmet-2020.pdf

 Q: How much does the camp cost per camper?

 Q: How much does iCan Bike cost you (the host)?

 A: What a great question!
 We have to write a check to the iCan Shine organization for $8,250.00 just to get them to hold my camp date and bring their fleet of special bikes and two staff members to Alpharetta.
 Then, as the host we are also responsible for all other costs such as providing the hotel room for the two staff members for a week (approx. $2,500.00), buying camp t-shirts (approx. $1,200.00), purchasing the trophies (approx. $700.00), Providing lunches for the volunteers, providing snacks and water for the volunteers, and also securing the space for the camp itself and paying for any and all advertising and materials costs.
 As you can see, the cost for camp quickly adds up!